uopsdod/redux-tutorial/README.md

 }
 ```

-3. How to connect different moduls in a Redux Container
+3. Connect different modules in a Redux Container

 3-1. decide how to map the state returned from reducers to your UI component
 ```javascript